hls4ml.utils package

 [dict]

-hls4ml.utils.config.config_from_pytorch_model(model, granularity='model', backend=None, default_precision='ap_fixed<16,6>', default_reuse_factor=1, inputs_channel_last=False, transpose_outputs=True)
+hls4ml.utils.config.config_from_pytorch_model(model, input_shape, granularity='model', backend=None, default_precision='ap_fixed<16,6>', default_reuse_factor=1, channels_last_conversion='full', transpose_outputs=True, max_precision=None)

 Create an HLS conversion config given the PyTorch model.